Graicc/TouchBinder/README.md

 * Grip / Trigger support!

 ## Installation / Basic Use
 Download the latest TouchBinder.zip file from [the GitHub](https://github.com/Graicc/TouchBinder/releases/latest).
-After extracting the files, place your settings.txt file (made to the right) in the same folder as your executable.
+After extracting the files, place your settings.txt file made [here](https://graicc.github.io/TouchBinder/) in the same folder as your executable.
 After running TouchBinder.exe, you will see a touch controller icon in the system tray.
 You can right click on the icon to exit the application or reload the settings file.